BeiWuu/Metasurface/README.md

 ## Memory management

 MetaDesigner maintains a persistent memory across runs.
-Information generated during previous executions may be stored and reused in subsequent tasks to improve long-horizon reasoning and workflow continuity.
+Information generated during previous executions may be stored and reused in subsequent tasks.

 If you would like to start from a clean state and prevent the agent from being influenced by previous runs, you can clear the stored memory by running: